This syllabus is valid: 2024-08-26

 Contents

-The course addresses how physiological signals are measured and analyzed in healthcare and medical research, in particular the following fields are covered:
+The course deals with how physiological signals are measured and analyzed in healthcare and medical research, and covers the following areas:

 Expected learning outcomes

-• Explain in detail for the principles of how signals are recorded, amplified and analyzed in biomedical applications
+Explain in detail the principles of how signals are recorded, amplified and analyzed within biomedical applications.

-• Explain in detail the account for how biomedical sensors can be applied in clinical and research settings
+Explain in detail how biomedical sensors can be applied in clinical and research contexts.
+Have in-depth knowledge of measurement applications aimed at the brain.

-• Demonstrate the ability to independently assess and critically compare choices of different sensors for measurement of for example pressure, flow, temperature or bioelectricity in a physiological context
+Show ability to independently evaluate and critically compare different sensors for measuring e.g. pressure, flow, temperature or bioelectricity in a physiological context.

 Required Knowledge